Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 A gear asset may have a trait called `Exquisite`.
 This trait is relevant for Influence, Craft, and Resource tests, concerning the asset itself.
 Meaning an asset's `Exquisite` trait will increase the difficulty to create, improve, and buy it.
 Though it may also be invoked in social situations.
 Additionally, increase your effort by **1** when selling and `Exquisite` asset.

-A gear asset may also have a property called **Fortified.** A **Fortified** asset's masterpiece rating is equal to its full quality rating, even outside of conflicts.
+A gear asset may also have a property called **Fortified.** A **Fortified** asset's masterpiece rating is equal to its full quality rating, even outside of gauntlets.

 At the top of each category of gear, there is also generic variant without properties.
 They do not require specific paraphernalia to be crafted as they are simply normal assets.
 Of course, they are still associated with an attribute, just like any other asset.
 Use these for, for example, improvised weapons or instead of its lengthy list of gear entirely.